Private Media Group: Product lines

 In June 2014 the firm announced the released of its full archive of images and (film and video) scenes dating back to the 1960s when Private magazine launched in Sweden.
 The material is available via a website, PrivateClassics.com.

 Movies

 Private is known for high-budget, adult movies, such as the two-part series Millionaire, directed by Alessandro del Mar, with a reported budget of $1.9 million.
 In the last few decades, Private has earned more than 130 adult industry awards.
 The film Millionaire alone earned 16 Venus Award nominations in 2004.
 Best-selling releases include the Private Gladiator series, Cleopatra, Millionaire and Chateau.

-In 1999, Private released The Uranus Experiment, a three-part pornographic science fiction video that is notable for part of it having being shot in microgravity during a parabolic flight, representing the first time a sex act had been carried out in zero-g conditions.
+In 1999, Private released The Uranus Experiment, a three-part pornographic science fiction video that is notable for part of it having been shot in microgravity during a parabolic flight, representing the first time a sex act had been carried out in zero-g conditions.